noisyboiler/wampy/README.rst

     $ pip install -r rtd_requirements.txt
     $ sphinx-build -E -b html ./docs/ ./docs/_build/

-If you like this project, then Thank You, and you're welcome to get involved.
+**If you like this project, then Thank You, and you're welcome to get involved.**

+Contributing
+************

+Thank you everyone who does.
+And everyone is welcome to.
+And you all for reading `CONTRIBUTING`_.
+And for adding yourselves to the contributors list on your PR!
+Many thanks.
+It's great to hear how everyone uses wampy so please do share with me if it is helpful.

+Thanks world.

 .. _Crossbar.io docs: http://crossbar.io/docs/Quick-Start/
 .. _ReadTheDocs: http://wampy.readthedocs.io/en/latest/